xaxis-code/SatellitePolicy/README.md

 #### Domains

-This information is collected *only* from the following specific domains relevant to the job of programmatic media trading within your specific region/market.
+This information is collected *only* while browsing the following specific domains relevant to the job of Xaxis programmatic media trading within your specific region/market.

 |Domain| URL|
 |:---|:---|